justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-order-validator/README.md

 ## Walk Through the Example

-In this section, we will take a more in-depth review of the example we deployed.
-First, we will annotate the class for OSGi registration; second we will implement the `CommerceOrderValidator` interface; and third, we will implement the custom validation logic.
+In this section, we will review the example we deployed.
+First, we will annotate the class for OSGi registration.
+Second, we will review the `CommerceOrderValidator` interface.
+And third, we will complete our implementation of `CommerceOrderValidator`.

 ### Annotate the Class for OSGi Registration